MariaFogh/MLOps_Transformers/README.md

 ## Overall objective

 This project will investigate how to use Machine Learning Operations tools in a project.
-We aim to exploit tools, including Cookiecutter for code structure to standardize the way of creating a project, Git to enable version control and collaboration, keep good coding practice (using e.g. Black eller Flake8), and tune hyperparameters in a ... way.
+We aim to exploit tools, including Cookiecutter for code structure to standardize the way of creating a project, Git to enable version control and collaboration, keep good coding practice (using e.g. Black eller Flake8), and automate hyperparameter optimization.
 To illustrate the usage of these tools, we have chosen the task of using a classifier to determine whether movie reviews are positive or negative.

 ## Framework